aurae-runtime/aurae/docs/stdlib/index.md

 The core resources are intended to be fundamental and composable, similar to the objects and structures found in modern programming languages.

 Resources are defined directly in the corresponding protobuf definition and later generated into code for various languages.
-A resource's corresponding message should never be passed directly to or received directly from an RPC.
+A resource's corresponding message should never be passed directly to, or received directly from an RPC.

 In protobuf terms a resource is a [message](https://protobuf.dev/programming-guides/proto3/#simple).